Tracy Hines: 2004

 In 2004, Tommy Baldwin signed Hines to drive three races for the Hungry Drivers program, a Busch Series competition to see who would drive his No. 6 Ragú Dodge Intrepid that season.
 In his debut at Texas, he started 14th and finished 20th despite a late spin.
 After a 25th at Talladega Superspeedway, Hines had his best finish of the year, a 17th at Michigan International Speedway.

 Hines continued to run in the Truck Series, replacing Matt Crafton in the No. 88 Menards Chevrolet Silverado for ThorSport Racing, competing for NASCAR Rookie of the Year.
-He finished 20th, 16th and 29th in the first three races, before posting a 5th-place finish at Mansfield Motorsports Speedway.
-Starting at Texas, Tracy Hines had a streak of 8 straight top-17 finishes, capped off by a 9th at IRP.
-He also led 2 laps at Gateway.
+He finished 20th, 16th and 29th in the first three races, before posting a fifth-place finish at Mansfield Motorsports Speedway.
+Starting at Texas, Tracy Hines had a streak of eight straight top-17 finishes, capped off by a ninth at IRP.
+He also led two laps at Gateway.
 Hines finished off the 2004 season, with a pair of 13ths and earned an 18th-place points finish.

 2005

 In 2005, the No. 88 had gone back to Crafton, and Paul Wolfe was in the No. 6 Hellmann's Dodge for 2005.
 Despite a lack of sponsorship, ThorSport fielded a second truck for Hines, the No. 13.
-In 23 races he finished in the top-20 only 7 times.
+In 23 races, he finished in the top-20 only seven times.
 He was released with two races to go in the season.

 Hines drove one race in 2005 the No. 43 Channellock Dodge for The Curb Agajanian Performance Group at California, where he started 26th and finishing 36th after a late crash.
 After Wolfe was released from the No. 6, Evernham Motorsports, who now owned the car, hired Hines to drive at The Milwaukee Mile, where he started ninth and finished nineteenth.
 He also ran at IRP in the No. 6, starting fifth and finishing 24th.
 Later in the season at Texas, he attempted a Busch race for Glynn Motorsports, however the No. 92 Ultra Comp Trailers Dodge crashed in practice and withdrew.

 2006

-Tracy Hines was to have signed to drive the No. 92 Glynn Motorsports Dodge in the Busch series, but the team dissolved.
+Hines was to have signed to drive the No. 92 Glynn Motorsports Dodge in the Busch Series, but the team dissolved.
 Instead, he signed to drive the No. 14 Dodge Charger for FitzBradshaw Racing, with sponsorship from TakeMeOn Vacation, Bluegrass, and JaniKing.
 Hines was teamed with fellow hoosier Joel Kauffman.
 After an aborted attempt at Rookie of the Year, Hines resigned from Fitz Bradshaw Racing.
-Hines plans to spend the rest of this season racing sprint cars.
+Hines planned to spend the rest of this season racing sprint cars.